 There are other platforms, Adaptive Telehealth for example, that offer an integrated approach with services that go beyond HIPAA compliant video conferencing, These integrated platforms provide a truly virtual experience for the clinician and client such as payment, encrypted messaging, file storage, client notes, client calendars, audio, video, group conferencing and so forth.
 This comes with a higher fee, but also a higher level of convenience and security for many therapists and clients.

-That said, if you have a HIPAA compliant way keeping and storing client forms, notes and paperwork, and you have a way of charging clients and scheduling sessions that adhere to HIPAA law, you may not need an integrated platform.
-In that case you can simply add a HIPAA compliant video platform (like Vsee or Doxyme) to your existing practice and process.
+That said, if you have a HIPAA compliant way keeping and storing client forms, notes and paperwork, and you have a way of charging clients and scheduling sessions that adheres to HIPAA, you may not need an integrated platform.
+In that case you can simply add a HIPAA compliant video platform (like Vsee or Doxyme) to your existing HIPAA compliant practice and process.

 Do your homework, compare, make sure you/the platform have a BAA in place, and decide what makes the most sense for you and for your clients.